Catalyst for innovative research in Physics and Materials Science, Education, and Training

 UM Physics Professor Discusses Nobel Prize Winning Work of his Ph.D.
 Advisor Dr. Reinhard Genzel

 On December 8, 2020, the Nobel Prize Ceremony took place, in which Dr. Reinhard Genzel (along with Dr. Roger Penrose and Dr. Andrea Ghez) gave his Nobel Lectures and was awarded 2020 Nobel Prize in Physics.
-Please follow this link to a video to see Dr. Muller Sanchez discuss the details of this scientific discovery.
+Please follow this link to see Dr. Muller Sanchez discuss the details of this scientific discovery.
 Additionally, Dr. Muller Sanchez shares what it was like to work with Dr. Genzel and the factors that contributed to his success.

 Department of Physics and Materials Science News and Highlights

 Follow the Department of Physics and Materials Science faculty and students in their research, presentations, travels and accomplishments.
 Read More